MalekWFC/customer_churn_powerbi/README.md

 - Checked and corrected data types
 - Renamed columns for clarity
 - Created calculated columns for age groups and churn categories
-- Validated data integrity and checked for missing values
+- Handled missing values and inconsistencies

 ---